This man lost his wife and son in the Iran plane crash. Here's how he wants them to be remembered | CBC News

 This man lost his wife and son in the Iran plane crash.
 Here's how he wants them to be remembered

-Shahin Moghaddam says he wants the world to know how amazing his wife, Shekiba Feghahati, was — an "angel," he called her.
-His son, nine-year-old Rosstin, was "a wonderful treasure."
+Shahin Moghaddam says he wants the world to know how amazing his wife, Shakiba Feghahati, was — an "angel," he called her.
+His son, 10-year-old Rosstin, was "a wonderful treasure."

 Both their lives were cut short when a Ukrainian passenger plane crashed near Tehran Wednesday, killing all 176 people on board, 138 of which were connecting to Canada.